 This course covers requirements of Occupational Health and Safety, current codes of practice, best practice guidelines and

-teaches the skills required to become a competent EWP plant operator.
+teaches the skills required to become a competent EWP machine operator.

 Anyone that needs to operate an EWP, have the role of EWP safety observer, or initiate an EWP rescue.

 (Note – participants must hold unit standard 23229 – Use safety harness system when working at height)